neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 ### 4.2.
 Entropy

 Entropy is often associated with the idea of disorder.
 Fundamentally, the concept of "disorder" is not too far from the concept of "messing up" a deck of cards, although context necessitates that we refer to the second case as [information entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)#:~:text=Generally%2C%20information%20entropy%20is%20the,referred%20to%20as%20Shannon%20entropy.).
 Interestingly enough, both information theory and statistical mechanics have characterized their notions of entropy in much the same way.
-We focus on the formulation Claude Shannon's provided for information theory (who impressively came up with the form [independent of any knowledge of statistical mechanics](https://mathoverflow.net/questions/403036/john-von-neumanns-remark-on-entropy)):
+We focus on the formulation Claude Shannon provided for information theory (who impressively came up with the form [independent of any knowledge of statistical mechanics](https://mathoverflow.net/questions/403036/john-von-neumanns-remark-on-entropy)):

 <br>